Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

-During my testing process I ran all my code through online html and css testing tools to make sure there were no errors in my code, I also ran the code through a online formatter to make sure that my formatting was okay.
+During my testing process I ran all my code through online html and css testing tools to make sure there were no errors in my code.
+I also ran the code through an online formatter to make sure that my formatting was correct.

 <br/>

-For the last part of my testing I manually went through all my code to see if I could spot any errors or spelling mistakes, I also checked every link and tested the forms so they worked as expected.
+At the last part of my testing I manually went through all my code to see if I could spot any errors or spelling mistakes, I also checked every link and tested the forms so they worked as expected.

 <br/>